-In the following, Meier deals with thee cardinals, all of whom are members of the Council of Nine Cardinals who are called to help the pope with his reform: Cardinals George Pell, Francisco Errazuriz, and Oscar Rodriguez Maradiaga.
+In the following, Meier deals with cardinals who are also members of the Council of Nine Cardinals, among them Cardinals Francisco Errazuriz and Oscar Rodgriguez Maradiage.

 Meier then touches upon the case of the Chilean Cardinal Francisco Errazuriz who only recently has been accused by three abuse victims of having given the pope false information about responsible clergymen in Chile and of having blocked the juridical prosecution of the abusing priest, Father Fernando Karadima.